ProgrammerTurtle/Quantumania/journal.md

 With that, the printer was practically done besides a few finishing touches.
 Basically just giving everything clearance and mounting the endstops.

 <img width="568" height="711" alt="image" src="https://github.com/user-attachments/assets/75f72305-27f9-4deb-a633-f66a1e552fa2" />

+### July 31, 2025 - 8 Hours Spent

+Today is the last day of highway so I really had to hurry things up.
+I had been journaling on a text file that isn't on the github as I wanted to keep this project private unil it was done.
+I basically just spent the whole time making/optimizing the BOM, making the GitHub, and generating renders. pretty happy with how this printer turned out for how fast I designed it.

+I spent a lot of time researching and networking with sponsors for this project but I will not be explicitly logging it as it wasn't solely focused on this project.
+But, I can comfortably say I spent multiple days worth of time doing this witb significantly reduced sleep.